devoidfury/express-debug/README.md

 `template` - view name, template file

+`software_info` - shows current versions of node and libraries installed locally (not globally installed packages!)

 `profile` - total req processing time. middleware, param, and route timings.
 (**Note:** This panel is auto-loaded when app is passed in to edt(), and should not be explicitly added to settings.)